 - Grapefruit slices

-- In a cocktail shaker, muddle the mint.
+- In a cocktail shaker, muddle the mint with the simple syrup.

-- Add the simple syrup, grapefruit juice, rum, and ice.
+- Add the grapefruit juice, rum, and ice.
 Shake to chill.

-- Strain into a highball glass filled with ice.
+- Strain into a rocks glass filled with ice.
 Add the seltzer, stir, and garnish with grapefruit slices and mint leaves or sprigs.

 Additional Grapefruit Juice Cocktails